 Medigap Insurance Reviews and Ratings

 It's easy to feel overwhelmed when you're searching for a Medigap plan that aligns with your health care needs and budget.
-Explore our detailed Medicare Supplement Insurance reviews to learn which providers stood out among the competition!
+Explore our detailed Medicare Supplement Insurance reviews to learn which carriers stood out among the competition.

 What Is Medicare Advantage?

-Medicare Advantage (also called MA or Part C) is all-in-one Medicare coverage that bundles Original Medicare (Part A and Part B).
-Most Medicare Advantage plans include Part D (prescription drug coverage).
+Medicare Advantage (also called MA or Part C) includes Original Medicare (Part A and Part B), along with additional benefits and often Part D (prescription drug) coverage.
 When shopping for a Medicare Part C plan, you have several options, including a traditional HMO or PPO.
 Some plans come with a preset list of in-network services and doctors, while others allow you to see both in-network and out-of-network providers.
 Many plans also cover routine extras like vision and dental care, but there may be network and referral restrictions.
 As with Medigap, you buy Medicare Advantage through private insurers approved by Medicare.

 Pro Tip: You cannot get Medicare Advantage if you have a Medigap plan, and vice versa.2 But you can switch from one to the other at certain enrollment times.

 Medicare Advantage Plans may offer extra coverage, such as: